 All investments contain risk and may lose value.
 This podcast is for general information only and should not be relied on for investment advice.

-As of June 30, 2022, the securities identified comprise the following percentages of a representative account within the Global Value strategy: F5 Inc. 3.9%, General Electric Co.
-4.8%, Elevance Health Inc. (Anthem) 2.4%, Oracle Corp.
-2.8%, American Int'l Group Inc. 3.6%, Alphabet Inc. (Google) 2.9%, Citigroup Inc. 3.5%, Credit Suisse Group AG 1.1%, Euronet Worldwide Inc. 3.0%, and BAE Systems PLC 2.2%.
+As of 9/30/22, the securities identified comprise the following percentages of a representative account within the Global Value strategy: F5 Inc. 4.2%, General Electric Co.
+5.0%, Elevance Health Inc. (Anthem) 2.4%, Oracle Corp.
+3.2%, American Int'l Group Inc. 3.6%, Alphabet Inc. (Google) 2.8%, Citigroup Inc. 3.0%, Credit Suisse Group AG 0.9%, Euronet Worldwide Inc. 2.9%, and BAE Systems PLC 1.0%.
+The securities reflected herein are intended for illustrative purposes only and not a recommendation to buy or sell specific securities.
+There is no assurance that the securities discussed will remain in the portfolio or that securities sold have not been repurchased.
+The securities discussed do not represent the entire portfolio, may only represent a small portion of the portfolio and should not assume the securities discussed were or will be profitable or that recommendations made in the future will be profitable or will equal the performance of the securities discussed.
+H&W’s opinions regarding these securities are subject to change at any time, for any reason, without notice.
 These securities do not represent all securities purchased, sold, or recommended for advisory clients, and may not be indicative of current or future holdings or trading activity.
 Please contact H&W at [email protected] for a complete list of current/past securities holdings, subject to the firm’s portfolio holdings disclosure policy.

 Investing in equity securities have greater risks and price volatility than U.S. Treasuries and bonds, where the price of these securities may decline due to various company, industry, and market factors.
 Investing in foreign as well as emerging markets involves additional risk such as greater volatility, political, economic, and currency risks and differences in accounting methods.